Superman: Birthright: Plot

 Clark, wearing informal clothes, travels to Metropolis and joins the Daily Planet newspaper, impressing resident star journalist Lois Lane with his reputation and reports from the African battle zones.
 She is conversely surprised by Kent's midwestern shyness and general social awkwardness.

 Shortly after Kent's arrival at the Planet, operating openly as Superman, he battles apparent terrorist helicopters, which cause considerable damage in the city.
 After discovering that the helicopters originate from LexCorp, Superman travels there and confronts Lex Luthor, who pretends to endorse Superman while attempting to destroy his reputation.
 Flashbacks reveal that Luthor is a former Smallville friend of Clark who lost his father Lionel and his hair after a wormhole he built malfunctioned and exploded.
 After leaving Smallville, Luthor has become a billionaire businessman and technological genius, with a high emphasis on extraterrestrial life.
 Arrogantly wishing to erase his farmland origins, Luthor denies ever having been in Smallville.

 Planning to panic the citizenry, Luthor engineers a fake Kryptonian invasion, but Superman stops him and Luthor's schemes are revealed to the world after much of his LexCorp headquarters are destroyed.
 In the final seconds of the battle, Superman discovers the video monitor invented by Luthor which had managed to make contact with pre-destruction Krypton.
 He stands before the screen, silhouetted against smoke and flashing lights in the background, and sees the shadowy figures of his parents.
 They are also obscured with smoke as the planet goes through its final destruction.
 Jor-El and Lara see the imposing figure of Superman on their monitor, looking at them while clothed in the El Family "S-symbol".
 Superman views the monitor and says: "Mother, Father, I made it".
 His parents realize Kal-El has survived as they hoped, so they smile and embrace as Krypton finally explodes.

+Collected editions

+The series has been collected into the following formats: